This article contains examples of Gradebooks with a Formula Grading System. It can help you better understand the Gradebook setup.

 For both products, a resit can be done.
 In the case of a resit, the highest achieved grade counts.

 Thus, in total, the student can score 50 points, and the Final Report has a larger share of that total than the Presentation.
 This way, the weighting of the two test components is already included in the distribution of points and the scores only need to be added up.
-For both test items, a retake can also be taken, with the highest grade counting.

 Setting the Final Calculated Grade